 Learner motivation often declines after the initial enthusiasm of starting a new course.
 Understanding what drives continued engagement helps you design support systems that sustain momentum.

 Gamification elements tap into fundamental human motivators: achievement, status, and completion drive.
 Point systems, progress bars, and completion badges provide visual evidence of progress that triggers the brain’s reward centers.
-Research from the University of Colorado (2024) found that learners who earned badges completed courses at 34% higher rates than those in control groups without gamification elements.
+Research published in Educational Technology Research and Development (2024) found that learners who earned badges completed courses at higher rates than those in control groups without gamification elements.

 However, gamification can backfire if implemented poorly.
 Points that feel arbitrary or badges that are too easy to obtain undermine credibility.
 The most effective implementations tie rewards to meaningful achievements—completing all exercises in a module, passing assessments, or helping peers in the community.